fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 In the `src/test/hash_functions/validation` subdirectory, the Fortran Standard Library implements three executables to test the validity of the Fortran codes against the original C and C++ codes.
-The tree executables must be compiled manually using the makefile `Makefile.validation`, and the the compiler suite used must be GCC's.
+The three executables must be compiled manually using the makefile `Makefile.validation`, and the the compiler suite used must be GCC's.
 The first executable, `generate_key_array` is